 If you're preparing lunch for a crowd, ditch the basic sandwich bread—Sweet Potato Biscuits or Sweet Potato Rolls are the flavorful answer to your prayers.
 Hosting a post-Thanksgiving party?
 These bite-sized Sweet Potato-Chorizo Sausage Balls will be gone in a flash.
-Cooking an Italian feast for dinner?
-Sweet Potato Gnocchi is the simplest shortcut to making homemade pasta.
+Looking for a hearty side for dinner?
+How about a Smoky Sweet Potato-Mashed Potato Bake.

 Take the stress out of baking for a dozen houseguests—our Southern Sweet Potato Cake is a sure-fire crowd-pleaser.

 A Recipe for Leftover Sweet Potato Casserole